Cyril Smith: Asbestos

-In 2008 the New Statesman accused Smith of improper conduct in his connection with the company Turner & Newall (T&N), which was based in his constituency, and was once the world's largest manufacturer of materials using asbestos.
+In 2008, the New Statesman accused Smith of improper conduct in his connection with the company Turner & Newall (T&N), which was based in his constituency, and was once the world's largest manufacturer of materials using asbestos.
 In the summer recess of 1981, Smith wrote to Sydney Marks, head of personnel at T&N, informing him that EEC regulations were coming up for debate in the next parliamentary session.
 A House of Commons speech Smith delivered was almost identical to one prepared for him by the company.
-He said "the public at large are not at risk from asbestos" in his speech of a substance then long known as lethal if inhaled.
+He said "the public at large are not at risk from asbestos" in his speech about a substance then long-known to be lethal if inhaled.
 A year later he revealed he owned 1,300 shares in T&N. Interviewed in September 2008 by a local BBC news programme, Smith responded to the claims he had helped cover up the dangers of asbestos as "absolute rubbish".
+In 2008, he said that 4,000 asbestos-related deaths a year in the UK was "relatively low".
 After his death, he was described by journalist Oliver Kamm in his blog in The Times as "a corrupt, mendacious mountain of flesh".

-The controversy led in November 2008 to a parliamentary early day motion calling for Smith to be stripped of the knighthood he had been granted in 1988.
-Kevin Maguire of the Daily Mirror supported the motion.
+The controversy led, in November 2008, to a parliamentary early day motion that Smith be stripped of the knighthood he had been granted in 1988.
+Kevin Maguire of the Daily Mirror supported the idea.